bsdimp/freebsd-git-docs/faq.md

 % git worktree add ../quarterly branches/2020Q4
 % cd ../ports
 ```
+But if you aren't using your mirror for further local clones, then it's a poor match.

+The second disadvantage is that Git normally rewrites the refs (branch name, tags, etc)
+from upstream so that your local refs can evolve independently of
+upstream.
+This means that you'll lose changes if you are committing to
+this repo on anything other than private project branches.

 **Q:** So what can I do instead?

-**A:** Well, you can grab all of the refs in the upstream repo. git clones everything
+**A:** Well, you can stuff all of the upstream repo's refs into a private
-via a 'refspec' and by default the refspec is:
+namespace in your local repo.
+Git clones everything via a 'refspec' and
+the default refspec is:
 ```
         fetch = +refs/heads/*:refs/remotes/origin/*
 ```
-which says just fetch the interesting refs that are used to create branches and tags.
+which says just fetch the branch refs.

 However, the FreeBSD repo has a number of other things in it.
 To see
+those, you can add explicit refspecs for each ref namespace, or you
-those, you'll have to fetch everything.
-To setup your repo to do that
+can fetch everything.
+To setup your repo to do that:
 ```
 git config --add remote.origin.fetch '+refs/*:refs/origin/*'
 ```
-which will give you everything in the repo.
+which will put everything in the upstream repo into your local repo's
+'res/origin/' namespace.
 Please note, that this
 also grabs all the unconverted vendor branches and the number of refs
 assocaited with them is quite large.

 You'll need to refer to these 'refs' with their full name because they
-aren't in the `head` namespace.
+aren't in and of Git's regular namespaces.
 ```
         git log refs/origin/vendor/zlib/1.2.10
 ```